GS90/addFC/README.md

 4. Bill of materials (BOM) and working with it
 5. Add properties to an object
 6. Create a drawing based on a template
-7. Create a link with specified parameters
+7. Create a link(s) with specified parameters
 8. Library of elements and nodes
 9. Information about selected elements
 10. Exploded view